aws-samples/amazon-omics-tutorials/utils/cdk/omx-ecr-helper/README.md

-# Anmazon ECR Helper for AWS HealthOmics
+# Amazon ECR Helper for AWS HealthOmics

 This is a simple serverless application that helps automate preparing containers for use with [AWS HealthOmics](https://aws.amazon.com/omics/) Workflows that performs two key functions: